Cherreads

 "No… not that one, reckless girl.
 You'll start here."

-Huo Feng floated closer, pouting.
+Huo Feng floated closer, pouting, cheeks flushed with playful indignation:

 "But we chose that one!
 Aren't we free to explore?"